jimeh/emacs-builds/README.md

 - Emacs source is fetched from the [emacs-mirror/emacs][] GitHub repository.
 - Build creation is transparent and public through the use of GitHub Actions, allowing anyone to inspect git commit SHAs, full source code, and exact commands used to produce a build.
-This is especially important right now as builds are not yet signed and notarized.
+- Emacs.app is signed with a developer certificate and notarized by Apple.
 - Uses [build-emacs-for-macos][] to build the self-contained application bundle.

 [build-emacs-for-macos]: https://github.com/jimeh/build-emacs-for-macos